 This is how we were welcomed at ISKCON Food Relief Foundation Palwal

 Within some time, more people reached and we were in good number.
-At first we were offered prasadam, that’s what they call it.
-The plate full of poha, kheer and khichadi.
+At first, we were offered prasadam, that’s what they call it.
+The plate was full of poha, kheer, and khichadi.
 I was told that its all steam cooked.
 The food was delicious.
-My main motive was to visit the mega kitchen, being a biotechnology student; I am more interested into the food science and food technology, the mega kitchen at ISKCON Food Relief Foundation Palwal.
+My main motive was to visit the mega kitchen, being a biotechnology student; I am more interested in food science and food technology, the mega kitchen at ISKCON Food Relief Foundation Palwal.

 Inside IFRF Mega Kitchen – ISKCON Food Relief Foundation Palwal

 We were asked to have a round of IFRF mega kitchen.
-It is very important and mandatory to keep hygiene and sanitation at such a mega kitchen which feeds thousands of students on daily basis.
+It is very important and mandatory to keep hygiene and sanitation at such a mega kitchen which feeds thousands of students on a daily basis.
 Food hygiene and food safety is a big concern and a challenge as well.
-Thus, we were given shoe – covers, mask and cap.
-We were also given hand sanitizer as to avoid microbial contamination inside the kitchen which is always a required step.
+Thus, we were given shoe – covers, masks, and cap.
+We were also given hand sanitizer to avoid microbial contamination inside the kitchen which is always a required step.
 Dhananjaya Krishna Das was leading us inside the kitchen and was explaining the entire process of the food production from packets (raw food) to the plates (cooked food).
-Mr. Krishna Das explained the people each and everything, showed all the tools, machineries and the mechanism which is utilized in cooking the food everyday.
+Mr. Krishna Das explained the people each and everything, showed all the tools, machinery, and the mechanism which is utilized in cooking the food every day.

 The Cooking of Food at ISKCON Mega Kitchen Palwal

-- How must food can be cooked in the kitchen in one go?
+- How can food be cooked in the kitchen in one go?